Senusret II: Domestic activities

-The Faiyum Oasis, a region in Middle Egypt, has been inhabited by humans for more than 8000 years.
+The Faiyum Oasis, a region in Middle Egypt, has been inhabited by humans for more than 8,000 years.
 It became an important centre in Egypt during the Middle Kingdom.
 Throughout the period, rulers undertook developmental projects turning Faiyum into an agricultural, religious, and resort-like centre.
 The oasis was located 80 km south-west of Memphis offering arable land centred around Lake Moeris, a natural body of water.

 Senusret II initiated a project to exploit the marshy region's natural resources for hunting and fishing, a project continued by his successors and which "matured" during the reign of his grandson Amenemhat III.
 To set off this project, Senusret II developed an irrigation system with a dyke and a network of canals which siphoned water from Lake Moeris.
 The land reclaimed in this project was then farmed.

 Cults honouring the crocodile god Sobek were prominent at the time.

 Activities outside Egypt

 Senusret II's reign ushered in a period of peace and prosperity, with no recorded military campaigns and the proliferation of trade between Egypt and the Near-East.

-Around the same time, parties of Western Asiatic foreigners visiting the Pharaoh with gifts are recorded, as in the tomb paintings of 12th-dynasty official Khnumhotep II, who also served under Senusret III.
+Around the same time, parties of Western Asiatic foreigners visiting the King with gifts are recorded, as in the tomb paintings of 12th-dynasty official Khnumhotep II, who also served under Senusret III.
 These foreigners, possibly Canaanites or Bedouins, are labelled as Aamu (ꜥꜣmw), including the leading man with a Nubian ibex labelled as Abisha the Hyksos (𓋾𓈎𓈉 ḥḳꜣ-ḫꜣsw, Heqa-kasut for "Hyksos"), the first known instance of the name "Hyksos".

-A group of West Asiatic foreigners bringing gift to the Pharaoh.
+A group of West Asiatic foreigners bringing gift to the King.
 They are possibly Canaanites, labelled as Aamu (ꜥꜣmw), including the leading man with a Nubian ibex labelled as Abisha the Hyksos (𓋾𓈎𓈉 ḥḳꜣ-ḫꜣsw, Heqa-kasut for "Hyksos").
 Tomb of 12th-dynasty official Khnumhotep II, who served under Senusret II, at Beni Hasan (c.
 1900 BC).

-Royal Court
+Succession

+In Year [19], Senusret II died and was succeeded by his son, Senusret III.
+There has been a debate if the succession was by ordinary accession or an established coregency.